lucasmreis/blogSource/src/posts/npm-is-an-amazing-build-tool.md

 $ mocha --recursive --compilers js:babel/register --reporter spec
 ```

-One have to install Mocha globally, and run this complex command everytime one wants to run the tests.
+You'll have to install Mocha globally, and run this complex command everytime you want to run the tests.
 If we use npm scripts, that's how we would do it: first, edit the `package.json` file:

 ```javascript
 "scripts": {